BobboFuxx/penumbra-gui/README.md

 # penumbra-gui
-GUI for Penumbra IBC L1 blockchain
+This GUI is strictly for testing purposes.
+DO NOT USE ON MAINNET